Kenny Wallace: Personal life

 During his early Cup days, Wallace had a go-kart track in his backyard that hosted races for other Cup drivers.
 The track was eventually razed when Wallace didn't have insurance to cover injuries sustained at the track.

+In 2023 Wallace was inducted into the Missouri Sports Hall of Fame, joining his brother Rusty who was inducted in 1998.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)